-The Regroupement indépendant pour la relance économique de la région de Sorel-Tracy (RIRERST) is a non-profit organization that was established in 1999 to empower economic recovery in the greater Sorel-Tracy area.
+The Regroupement indépendant pour la relance économique de la région de Sorel-Tracy (RIRÉRST) is a non-profit organization originally established in 1999 to empower economic recovery in the greater Sorel-Tracy area.

-In March 2010, Sorel-Tracy’s town council confirmed its support and earmarked $1 million for the Écomonde recreational and tourism project.
-The next steps involved the transfer of ownership of the quai du Traversier (ferry wharf) and its outbuildings, along with $4.9-million in funding from Transport Canada to upgrade the site.
-In June 2012, RIRERST submitted a proposal to build a tourism facility on the wharf.
+In March 2010, Sorel-Tracy’s town council unanimously confirmed its support for the Écomonde project and earmarked $1 million for the undertaking.
+The next steps involved the transfer of ownership of the ferry wharf and its outbuildings, along with $4.9-million in funding from Transport Canada to upgrade the site.
+In June 2012, RIRÉRST submitted a proposal to build a tourism facility on the wharf.
 This initiative is now the centrepiece of the town’s tourism vision.

-In 2015, RIRERST submitted a funding application under the new tourism thrust of the Quebec government’s Maritime Strategy.
-In June of that year, the Ministère du Tourisme announced it would be investing $2.9 million in the development of a tourism product with broad appeal.
+In 2015, RIRÉRST applied for funding under the new tourism thrust of the Quebec government’s Maritime Strategy.
+In June of the same year, the Ministère du Tourisme announced a $2.9-million grant to develop a tourism product with broad appeal.

-For clarification purposes, Statera is the name given by RIRERST to the future tourism destination to be built on the quai du Traversier site, whereas Écomonde du lac Saint-Pierre refers to the entire series of projects being developed on or in the vicinity of the wharf.
+For clarification purposes, Statera is the name given by RIRÉRST to the future tourism destination to be built on the ferry wharf site, whereas Écomonde du lac Saint-Pierre refers to the entire series of projects being developed on or in the vicinity of the wharf.